melissa-richards/melissa-richards/readme.md

 😄 Pronouns: She/Her
 📚 Dedicated to making learning interactive, engaging, and accessible!
 🌟 Supporter of making apps to do the work for you 💅
-🌱 In ICS4U we are currently learning: Object Oriented Programming, GIT, Github 🌱 In ICS3U we are currently learning: JAVA, Algorithms , GIT, Github 💬 Ask me about: Valorant, Pickles, Music
+🌱 In ICS4U we are currently learning: Object Oriented Programming, GIT, GitHub 🌱 In ICS3U we are currently learning: JAVA, Algorithms, GIT, GitHub 💬 Ask me about: Valorant, Pickles, Music

 </p>